bmutafov/import-updater/README.md

  ————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————

-> nx run trading-212-app:build-ts
+> nx run app:build-ts

  ————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————

- >  NX   Successfully ran target build-ts for project trading-212-app and 123 task(s) it depends on (26s)
+ >  NX   Successfully ran target build-ts for project app and 123 task(s) it depends on (26s)

    Nx read the output from the cache instead of running the command for 123 out of 124 tasks.